Free Dyno Hours

-When you use all your Free dyno hours for a given month, all Free apps on your account will be forced to sleep for the rest of the month.
+When you use all your free dyno hours for a given month, all free apps on your account will be forced to sleep for the rest of the month.

-Determining your Free dyno hours
+Determining your free dyno hours

-You can view the amount of Free dyno hours remaining by using the CLI.
+You can view the amount of free dyno hours remaining by using the CLI.
 You can do this by running

-heroku ps on one of your Free apps.
+heroku ps on one of your free apps.

-When you exceed 80% of your Free dyno quota, you will receive an email notification warning you of your account usage, giving you time to adjust Free dyno usage across your apps.
+When you exceed 80% of your free dyno quota, you will receive an email notification warning you of your account usage, giving you time to adjust free dyno usage across your apps.

 A second notification will be sent when you reach 100% of your account quota, at which point your application’s dynos will be put to sleep for the remainder of that month.
 As a result, any apps using free dynos will not be accessible for the remainder of the month.
 This doesn’t affect any paid apps you may have, which will continue to run.

-Managing your quota
+Managing your free dyno usage

-- Scale down apps that you don’t use, and ensure that one-off dynos are not run.
+- Scale down apps that you don’t use, and ensure that one-off dynos are not run

-- Any apps that are critical should be upgraded to hobby dynos.
+- Any apps that are critical should be upgraded to hobby dynos

-- Turn off any pinger or monitoring, such as New Relic or Pingdom, as they may unintentionally keep your app awake.
+- Turn off any pinger or monitoring, such as New Relic or Pingdom, as they may unintentionally keep your app awake